shivivats/KitchenAction/README.md

 - Coroutines can encourage a more convoluted programming paradigm so only use them if absolutely sure. `Float` timers with `Time.deltaTime` work perfectly fine in some cases.
 - Make a new script for any game object if it needs to have functionality.
 Try to avoid modifying an object after it's been instantiated, and instead make a new script for it and call some functionality from there instead.
 - Empty scripts and `TryGetComponent` can be used in place of tags for singular game objects as tags use strings and strings aren't safe!
+- Texture `Wrap Mode` needs to be set to `Repeat` to ensure it works with manipulating UV in the Shader Graph.

 ### Separate Logic from Visuals!
 - Make a parent object that's in charge of the logic and its children are the visuals.